 You have to tell the Drivers and Vehicle Licensing Agency (DVLA) if you have certain mental illnesses or take some medication.
 This section explains how and when to tell the DVLA about your illness or medication.
 It explains what could happen when you tell the DVLA and how to challenge a decision if you think it is wrong.

-- Many people with a mental illness drive safely.
-However, some drivers need to take extra precautions or will be too unwell to drive.
+- Having a mental illness does not always mean you cannot drive safely.
+But some drivers need to take extra care or may become too unwell to drive.

-- There are some illnesses that you must report to the DVLA.
+- There are some illnesses that you have to tell the DVLA about.

-- The DVLA will use the information you give them to decide whether you should keep your licence.
+- The DVLA will use the information you give them to decide if you should keep your licence.

-- The DVLA may ask you to have a medical examination and/or a driving assessment.
+- They may ask you to have a medical examination or a driving assessment.

-- If you have been told by your doctor that you are not fit to drive, you may choose to give up (‘surrender’) your licence.
-You can then reapply for it when your condition has improved.
+- If your doctor says you are not fit to drive, you can give up (‘surrender’) your licence.
+You can reapply for it when your condition has improved.

-- If you continue to drive against the advice of your doctor, this could affect your insurance policy.
+- If you continue to drive when your doctor says you shouldn’t, this could affect your insurance policy.